Applying for a Mortgage: Interview With Stella Mutai, NCBA Bank Kenya Plc

 Yes.
 You can use joint incomes to apply for a mortgage.
 Depending on the type of loan request, we can consider both incomes in assessing your ability to pay the loan.

-Can you consider other incomes to service the loan?
+Does NCBA consider other incomes to service the loan?

-What is your maximum repayment period?
+What is the maximum loan repayment period?

 Our maximum repayment period is 25 years.
 We allow our customers to choose loan repayment periods ranging from 1 to 25 years.
 The period is dependent on the customer’s retirement age, source of income and ability to pay the loan.

-The costs associated with mortgages include: facility fees, Valuation fees, Stamp Duty, Legal fees and would usually amount to approximately 6-8% of the property selling price.
+The costs associated with mortgages include facility fees, Valuation fees, Stamp Duty, Legal fees and would usually amount to approximately 6-8% of the property selling price.

 How long does it take to process a loan?